Also known as

 What does it look like?

-Non-woody perennial to 2 m tall, ginger-scented.
+Non-woody, ginger-scented perennial (<2 m tall).
 Massive, taro-like rhizomes are long, shallow rooted, much-branched, growing over each other close to the ground surface, and form deep beds.
 Each rhizome segment (4 x 10 cm) usually produces an aerial stem annually.
-Soft, erect stems (to 2 m) are unbranched and thicken to a short pinkish 'collar' at the base.
+Soft, erect stems (<2 m) are unbranched and thicken to a short pinkish 'collar' at the base.
 Shiny, slightly hanging leaves (20-45 x 10-15 cm) are alternate.
-Flowerheads (25-45 cm tall) with many fragrant, lemon-yellow flowers with conspicuous red stamens are produced from January to March and develop into a fruiting spikes with fleshy orange fruits (15-20 mm long) containing many bright scarlet seeds.
+Flowerheads (25-45 cm tall, Jan-Mar) with many fragrant, lemon-yellow flowers with conspicuous red stamens develop into a fruiting spikes with fleshy orange fruits (15-20 mm long) containing many bright scarlet seeds.

 Are there any similar species?